KeLin666/KeLin666.github.io/_pages/about.md

 Hi, this is Ke Lin (Chinese: 林柯, PinYin: Lín Kē, Pronounce: Clean).
 I am a junior student in Department of Physics, Shanghai Jiao Tong University (SJTU).

 From Apr 2020 to Sept 2021, I work as the team leader of representative team of Shanghai Jiao Tong University, participated in the China Undergraduate Physics Competition (CUPT, IYPT in China).
 We got First Prize in the final defense of our experiment result, this is the first time our school had got this prize since attending this competition.
+[Here](https://github.com/KeLin666/KeLin666.github.io/blob/master/files/2-Circling%20Magnet.pdf) is a brief introduction to our research.

 From Sept 2021 to now, I work as a part-time undergraduate researcher in [Prof. Fangwei Ye's Group](https://www.physics.sjtu.edu.cn/jsml/yefangwei.html).
 My research topic are 3-Dimensional Branched Flow and Nonlinear Branched Flow.